-In the above snippet replace vol-claim with the name of an existing persistent volume claim and replace /mount/ path with the actual desired mount path (default: /workspace) and storageSubPath with the directory in the volume to be mounted (default: /).
+In the above snippet replace vol-claim with the name of an existing persistent volume claim and replace /mount/path with the actual desired mount path eg. /workspace.

 Warning: The running pod must have been created with the same persistent volume claim name and mount as the one specified in your Nextflow configuration file.
 Note also that the run command does not support the -v option.